The Link Between Heart Disease and Oral Hygiene

 It’s causation vs correlation, an age-old issue that has led to many misleading studies and results.
 Simply put, a connection is not the same thing as a cause.

 However, a large percentage of non-drinkers abstain not because they want to stay healthy, but because they’re taking medication, using drugs, have had serious alcohol/drug problems in the past, or have a medical condition.
-In all cases, the risk of death increases, thus skewing the aforementioned results.
+In all cases, the risk of death increases, thus skewing those results.

 Smoking is the problem here, not poor dental hygiene.
 Smoking is one of the biggest causes of severe gum disease in the United States and it’s also responsible for a huge number of deaths connected to heart disease.